 - Coconut & chocolate flapjacks (vegan)

 - Ginger & chocolate flapjacks

 - Honey flapjacks with figs & almonds

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these rich chocolate coconut flapjacks, I’d love to hear about it in the comments below or via social media.
+If you make these rich chocolate coconut flapjacks, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.

 Chocolate Coconut Flapjacks.
 PIN IT.

 Chocolate Coconut Flapjacks – The Recipe

 - 5 oz (150g) butter